logo

 Loading...

-Before You Start: Understanding the Basic Composition of Edges
+Before Starting: Understanding the Basic Components of an Edge

-In G6, a complete edge usually consists of the following parts:
+In G6, a complete edge typically consists of the following parts:

-• key: The main graphic of the edge, representing the main shape of the edge, such as a straight line, polyline, etc.
+• key: The main graphic of the edge, representing the primary shape of the edge, such as straight lines, polylines, etc.

-• halo: A graphic that displays a halo effect around the main graphic.
+• halo: Graphic displaying halo effects around the main graphic

-Ways to Customize Edges Choose the Right Way
+Ways to Create Custom Edges Choose the Right Approach

-This is the most common way, and you can choose to inherit one of the following types:
+This is the most commonly used approach.
+You can choose to inherit from one of the following types:

-• BaseEdge - The most basic edge class, providing core functions of edges
+• BaseEdge - The most basic edge class, providing core edge functionality

 • Line - Straight line edge